Pediatric Eye Exam

 Generations Eye Care: Pediatric Eye Exams

 The pediatric eye exam has many similarities to an adult exam, but many of the procedures may be simplified or omitted for the youngest of patients.
-The main goals of a pediatric exam are to determine your child’s level of vision and whether there is a significant prescription that may affect the development of good vision and the overall eye health.
+The main goals of a pediatric exam are to determine your child’s level of vision and whether there is a significant prescription that may affect the development of good vision and overall eye health.

 The determination of a child’s vision may include calling out letters, numbers, or shapes.
 Vision can also be determined by matching shapes or even as simply as watching an infant track a moving object.